AmanBenare19/SQL_Project_Netflix/README.md

 	AND
 	SPLIT_PART(duration, ' ', 1)::INT > 5
 ```
-### 9. Calculate the average yearly content release in India on Netflix and
+### 9. Count the total number of content items categorized by genre.
-return the top 5 years with the highest averages.
 ```sql
 SELECT
 	UNNEST(STRING_TO_ARRAY(listed_in, ',')) as genre,